 TPA funds may include community development programs, bid fees, officials’ fees, venue rental fees, conference/convention or trade show costs, transportation costs and more.
 Previous median project funding has been $40,000.
 The TPA generally does not support administrative or personnel-related costs, and projects are one-year funding unless otherwise indicated.

-Everett Community College will be hosting the 2019 NWAC Men’s & Women’s Basketball Championships March 7-10, 2019 & March 16-17, 2019.
-This is a new format with 32 teams total over one 4-day weekend, and an additional 2-day weekend following, for six full days of basketball.
-This tournament will bring in an estimated 15,000 visitors to Everett Community College, the City of Everett, and the Snohomish County area.
+Everett Community College hosted the 2019 NWAC Men’s & Women’s Basketball Championships March 7-10, 2019 & March 16-17, 2019.
+The 2019 tournament featured a new format with 32 teams total over one 4-day weekend, and an additional 2-day weekend following, for six full days of basketball.
+This tournament brought an estimated 15,000 visitors to Everett Community College, the City of Everett, and Snohomish County.

-Edmonds Community College will welcome 500 of the top XCEL Bronze and Silver female gymnasts from across Washington State to Seaview Gymnasium from March 15-17.
-Hosted by Northwest Aerials, approximately 2,000 competitors, family, friends, coaches and support staff will be in attendance, a gymnastics event of such caliber that has not previously been hosted in Snohomish County.
+Edmonds Community College welcomed 500 of the top XCEL Bronze and Silver female gymnasts from across Washington State to Seaview Gymnasium from March 15-17.
+Hosted by Northwest Aerials, approximately 2,000 competitors, family, friends, coaches and support staff were in attendance, a gymnastics event of such caliber that had not previously been hosted in Snohomish County.

 Silver, Gold, Platinum and Diamond XCEL gymnasts will gather at the Evergreen State Fairgrounds’ Gary D. Weikel Event Center for this three day competition from April 26-28.
 Hosted by Northwest Aerials, this regional invitational will welcome participants, spectators, coaches and support staff from across the Pacific Northwest, including Washington, Oregon, Idaho, Montana and Alaska.